 Automotive ERP software improves the manufacturing process for automobiles cost control, improved lead times, and the development of new products that meet customer demand.
 The software includes features like inventory management, quality control, production planning, and more.

-Automotive manufacturers use software for research and development of new products to meet customer demand.
+Automotive manufacturers use ERP software for research and development of new products to meet customer demand.
 The pace of market trends puts stress on the automotive industry to constantly reconfigure their manufacturing processes.
 For example, backup cameras and GPS systems caught on in a very short length of time.
 Fuel-efficient, hybrid, and electric vehicles are also becoming more popular as manufacturers make drastic changes to production required to build and support them.

 Production planning is also an important feature of automotive ERP software.
 Keeping up production and reducing lead times without overproducing is only possible with the right software solutions.
 When proper production planning improves lead times, you strengthen your relationship with everyone downstream.